2016 Event Honoring John Rosenthal

 2010 Event Honoring David H. Bor, MD

 The 2010 Art of Healing Award was presented to David H. Bor, MD, for his exceptional leadership skills and lifetime dedication to academics, medicine, and the health of our communities.
 Dr. David Bor is Chief of Medicine at Cambridge Health Alliance (CHA) and the Charles S. Davidson Associate Professor of Medicine at Harvard Medical School (HMS).
+Read more.

 2009 Event Honoring Marshall Forstein, MD

 The 2009 Art of Healing Award was presented to Marshall Forstein, MD, for his groundbreaking work in the mental health aspects of HIV/AIDS, his significant impact as a teacher and trainer, and his leadership on national, regional, and institution-based committees relating to HIV and/or mental health.
+Read more.

 2008 Event Honoring Ron Weintraub, MD

+The 2008 Art of Healing Award was presented to Ron Weintraub, MD, for his lifetime dedication and contributions to medicine.
+Throughout his career, Dr. Weintraub received high-acclaim for his achievements and contributions in the field of surgery.
 He has held many leadership roles, including Chief of the Division of Cardiothoracic Surgery at the Beth Israel Hospital, a division that he helped establish in 1970.
 He was also appointed the Davis S. Ginsburg Associate Professor of Surgery at Harvard Medical School in 1992.
+Read more.